polartron/midnight/index.md

 <h3>
 Databases
 </h3>
-In high school and college I learned how MySQL works and how to write queries with PHP.
-I've used SQLite for some projects and I know how how to do simple things in phpmyadmin.
+In high school and college I learned MySQL and how to write queries with PHP.
+I've used SQLite for some projects.

 <h3>
 Encryption
 </h3>
-I wrote an RSA encrypted login server in college and went really deep into learning the mathematics of it.
+I wrote an RSA encrypted login server in college.
 Today I slap OpenSSL on top of projects or use a third party authentication service like OAuth.

 <h3>
 Teaching